Artificial intelligence is changing the workplace; in fact, it’s likely changing yours today.

 Structural helps you address the future—now—by applying data science to your people data to identify similar people across your company.
 Using this HR analytics capability, you can find those like your top performers and ensure they’re ready for future challenges.

 Recommendations—Online retailers like Amazon help us make decisions by surfacing recommended products, and Netflix and Hulu help us find new shows and movies to watch based on what we’ve seen before.

-These same concepts can help you find the right person to help solve a problem, to surface an ideal project or internal opportunity, or to recommend learning to level up your and your team’s skills.
+These same concepts can help you find the right person to help solve a problem, to surface an ideal project or internal opportunity, or to recommend learning to level up you and your team’s skills.

 Predictive Analytics—Even if you haven’t used this type of analytics directly, you’ve likely seen the results of it.
-For example, when you use Facebook, Linkedin, or other social media, you're already experiencing predictive analytics in your newsfeed as the platform aims to serve you personalized and relevant content.
+For example, when you use Facebook, Linkedin, or other social media, you're already experiencing predictive analytics in your news feed as the platform aims to serve you personalized and relevant content.